-This is a good theory but it does not work in practice.
-Times and times again, it has been shown that on the long-term, investing in low-risk stocks yields higher returns than investing in higher risks ones.
+This is a good theory, but it does not work in practice.
+Time and time again, it has been shown that in the long-term, investing in low-risk stocks yields higher returns than investing in higher risks ones.

-Another problem is that sometimes some shares have higher returns, but it may not last.
+Another problem is that sometimes some shares have higher returns, but they may not last.
 Emerging Markets performed very well from 2000 to 2007.
 But they then crashed and have not yet recovered to this day.
 In the last decade, they have returned almost zero returns.
-But still many people are using them to increase the yield of their portfolio.
+But still, many people are using them to increase the yield of their portfolios.

 10. You need to be a genius to invest

-Many people do not invest in the stock market because they think they are not smart enough for it.
+Many people do not invest in the stock market because they think they are not smart enough.
 They think that investing in the stock market is for geniuses.

 If you invest only in broad indexes such as an index for an entire country, there is no need to be very smart for it.
-You need to not invest too much money of course.
-And you need to not to sell at the first sight of a loss.
+You need to not invest too much money, of course.
+And you need to not sell at first sight of a loss.

 11. A market drop makes you lose money